Informed Bayesian survival analysis: Example

 \subsubsection{Treatment Effect}

-In Bayesian model-averaged estimation, the prior distribution for the treatment effect $f_{\beta}$ does not play such a large role since it is equivalent across all models assuming the presence of the effect.
+In Bayesian model-averaged estimation, the prior distribution for the treatment effect $f_{\text{log}(\text{AFT})}$ does not play a large role because it is shared by all models that assume the presence of the effect.
 Consequently, the prior distribution on the treatment effect does not influence the posterior model probabilities of models assuming the presence of the effect (Equation~\ref{eq:total_probability2}) which in turn determine weighting of the posterior distribution of the model-averaged treatment effect (Equation~\ref{eq:beta_averaged}).
-In this light, we use a weakly informative standard normal distribution for the treatment effect $\beta$ on the log(AF) scale (that results in 95\% of the prior parameter density spread within the wide range of acceleration factors from $\sim 0.14$ to $\sim 7.10$).
+We therefore aim to specify a weakly informative prior distribution for the treatment effect $\text{log}(\text{AF})$---a distribution across all plausible values, without range constraints, which allows us to incorporate as much information from the data as possible while excluding a priori unrealistic values (e.g., AF > 10) \cite{gelman2006data}.
+One possible candidate for such a prior distribution is a standard normal distribution (that places 95\% of the prior probability mass within the range of acceleration factors from $\sim 0.14$ to $\sim 7.10$).

 In contrast to Bayesian model-averaged estimation, the prior distribution on the treatment effect plays a crucial role in Bayesian model-averaged testing.
 As outlined in Equation~\ref{eq:BF_inclusion}, the prior distribution for the treatment effect defines the alternative hypothesis, which posits the presence of an effect, and subsequently determines the computed model-averaged inclusion Bayes factor for the effect.
 Therefore, the prior distributions correspond to the effect sizes that we would expect to observe if the treatment was effective.
-In our example, we specify $\beta \sim \text{Normal}(.30, 0.15)_{[0, \infty]}$ on the log(AF) scale.
+In our example, we specify $\text{log}(\text{AFT}) \sim \text{Normal}(.30, 0.15)_{[0, \infty]}$ on the log(AF) scale.
 This normal distribution bounded to positive numbers is centered at the effect size of interest as specified in the preregistration protocol (90\% power for a hazard ratio of 1.3),\footnote{Should the treatment be harmful and result in a negative acceleration factor, the result would be much better predicted by the models assuming the absence of a treatment effect.
-Hence, the trial would be quickly terminated (see upper left panel of Figure 5).} and the small standard deviation quantifies our interest in effect sizes slightly smaller or larger.
+Hence, the trial would be quickly terminated (see upper left panel of Figure 5).} and the small standard deviation quantifies our interest in effect sizes slightly smaller or larger (see Johnson and Cook \cite{johnson2009bayesian} for more complex alternatives).